NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-raster/2016-01-07-SR00-Raster-Structure.md

 ### Find Bad Data Values
 Sometimes a raster's metadata will tell us the range of expected values for a raster.
 Values outside of this range are suspect and we need to consider than when we analyze the data.
-Sometimes, we need to use some common sense and scientific insight as we examine the data - just as we would for field data t identify questionable values.
+Sometimes, we need to use some common sense and scientific insight as we examine the data - just as we would for field data to identify questionable values.

 ## Create A Histogram of Raster Values

-We can explore the distribution of values contained within our raster using the `hist` function which produces a histogram.
+We can explore the distribution of values contained within our raster using the `hist()` function which produces a histogram.
 Histograms are often useful in identifying outliers and bad data values in our raster data.

-    #view histogram of data
+    # view histogram of data
     hist(DSM_HARV,
          main="Distribution of Digital Surface Model Values\n Histogram Default: 100,000 pixels\n NEON Harvard Forest",
          xlab="DSM Elevation Value (m)",